julitogtu/GitHubSearcher/README.md

 I will be updating this repository with new features frequently.

-Also, you can seee the demo at http://demogithubseracher.azurewebsites.net
+Also, you can see the demo at http://demogithubseracher.azurewebsites.net